 Every year, more than 2 million people abuse Opiate Painkillers like Demerol.

-If you or a loved one is struggling with Demerol addiction, you are not alone.
+If you or a loved one is struggling with Demerol addiction, many are in the same position.
 Millions of people have found relief from their addiction through the help of treatment programs.
-Don’t hesitate to call one of our treatment providers who will help you find a treatment center that fits your needs.
+Don’t hesitate to call one of our treatment providers who will help you find a treatment center.